maciejhirsz/logos/book/src/examples/calculator.md

 - We name the enum not `AST` but `Expr` because an AST is just nested expressions.

-- There is no `Parenthesized` variant because parentheses only affect the order of operations (i.e. precedence), which is reflected in the AST structure.
+- There is no `Parenthesized` variant because parentheses only affect the order of operations (i.e., precedence), which is reflected in the AST structure.

 - `Box` is used as [a recursive enum is not allowed in Rust](https://stackoverflow.com/questions/25296195/why-are-recursive-struct-types-illegal-in-rust).

 ### 3.2 Parser Implementation

 Next, we define the parser.
 The code may look a bit complicated if you are not familiar with parser combinator libraries, but it is actually quite simple.
-See [the official tutorial](https://github.com/zesterer/chumsky/blob/main/tutorial.md) for the details.
+See [Chumsky's official tutorial](https://github.com/zesterer/chumsky/blob/main/tutorial.md) for the details.

 ```rust,no_run,noplayground
 {{#include ../../../examples/calculator.rs:parser}}